 Features

-Every tool in the registry is classified within a 13-layer taxonomy, giving you a clear mental model of your entire AI stack:
+Every tool in the registry is classified within a 10-layer taxonomy, giving you a clear mental model of your entire AI stack.
+Select tools directly from the sidebar — the sidebar is the wizard.

-L1 Host Platform PostgreSQL, MariaDB, Redis, SQLite3, DuckDB
+L1 — Host Platform 9 PostgreSQL, MariaDB, Redis, SQLite3, DuckDB, Podman, Docker, Tmux, Git

-L2 Development Environment Python, CuPy, ripgrep, fd, tree-sitter, SST
+L2 — Development Environment 7 Python Environment, CuPy, ripgrep, fd, tree-sitter, SST, Unsloth

-L13 Knowledge Management Zotero, Calibre, Paperless-ngx, Logseq, Joplin
+L10 — Knowledge Management 25 Zotero, Calibre, Paperless-ngx, Logseq, Joplin, ChromaDB, LanceDB, Qdrant, LlamaIndex, +16 more

 Infrastructure Layers